Rising Star reveals a young Barack Obama who’s all too human

 Garrow didn't formally interview Obama for the book.
 But after it was written, the president read the first few chapters and sat with Garrow for several off-the-record interviews.

-According to Garrow, the only part that Obama really took issue with was, of all things, Hendon's contention that he would've whooped Obama's ass.
+According to Garrow, the only part that Obama really took issue with was, of all things, Hendon's contention that he would've whupped Obama's ass.
 "Obama pointed out that he was taller than Hendon, so he'd have an advantage in a fight," Garrow says.

 This reminds me of the time in the 1960s when Muhammad Ali almost had a boxing match with Wilt Chamberlain, the towering basketball player.
 When told about Chamberlain's longer reach, Ali said he'd hit the basketball player with a flurry of punches and then jump back and say, "Timber!"

-I have a feeling it would be much the same if Hendon and Obama had gone at it.
+I have a feeling it would have been much the same if Hendon and Obama had gone at it.

 No matter.
 Obama will have a chance to settle old scores in the book he'll likely soon be writing.